felixlopz/hubrise-test-task/CONTRIBUTING.md

 ## Required Software

 Converting movie files into other formats uses the following programs.
 When possible, Open Source software is selected.
-Most can be installed with [Homebrew](https://brew.sh/) for Mac and Linux users.

 - ffmpeg - converts movie files.
-Installed with `brew install ffmpeg`.
+Installed with `apt-get install ffmpeg` (Linux) or `brew install ffmpeg` (Mac).
 - gificle - used to convert movie files into animated gifs of fairly decent quality and size.
-Installed with `brew install gifsicle`.
+Installed with `brew install gifsicle` (Mac)

 ## Converting raw movie files

 Depending on how you capture your screen in movie format, you may have different movie files.
-This section is written for MAC users who will capture QuickTime movie files, but the instructions will work for other systems.
+For example QuickTime (Mac) captures `.mov` files.

 Movie files work best as WEBM files.
 The latter will take a long time to convert, but offers excellent compression and quality, and is HTML5 compliant.
-The settings below will convert the image, and downscale it to a 1280x720 image
+The command below converts a mov file into webm format.

 ```bash
 ffmpeg -i source.mov target.webm